Skip to the main contentAccessibility information

 Information and Communication Technologies (ICT)

-Emirates is committed to making information and communications accessible to the broadest possible audience.
-To this end, we are working constantly to improve the overall usability of the emirates.com, using Web Content Accessibility Guidelines (WCAG) 2.0 Level AA success criteria.
+Emirates is committed to ensuring that our information and communication platforms are accessible to the widest possible audience.
+We continuously work to enhance the usability of emirates.com in alignment with the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA success criteria.

 Continuously enhance the overall usability of emirates.com using WCAG 2.0 Level AA success criteria.June 2026Ongoing – Target completion remains unchanged – June 2026.

-As part of our ongoing work to improve the website for all users we will run usability testing where the participants have a range of cognitive and physical abilities during 2025.
-This will ensure that the site is not only technically compliant with the principles of WCAG but also fully usable for all.
-Sourcing participants with a diversity of needs within our usability testing cadence is being embedded into our standard ways of working.
+As part of our ongoing efforts to enhance the website for all users, we will conduct usability testing with participants representing a range of cognitive and physical abilities during 2025-26.
+This approach ensures the site is not only technically compliant with WCAG principles but also practically usable for everyone.

 Communication, other than ICT